-- The 2018 RDR Index applied the same methodology to evaluate the same 22 companies as in the 2017 Index.
-This enabled us to produce comparative analyses of each company's performance and to track overall trends. - The 2019 RDR Index methodology introduced changes to two indicators in the Governance category.2 These revisions were aimed at introducing baseline standards for identifying and mitigating human rights risks associated with companies' use of algorithms and for their targeted advertising policies and practices.
-We also revised one indicator (Indicator G6) in order to strengthen and clarify our evaluation of company grievance and remedy mechanisms and procedures.3 In addition, the 2019 RDR Index expanded to include two new companies4-Deutsche Telekom and Telenor-and five additional cloud services.
+- In 2015, we launched the inaugural RDR Index, which ranked 16 internet and telecommunications companies on 31 indicators. - The 2017 RDR Index expanded the ranking to 22 companies, which included all of the companies ranked in 2015, plus an additional six companies.
+Along with internet and telecommunications companies, the RDR Index was expanded to include new types of services, including those that produce software and devices that we call "mobile ecosystems."
+As a result, we further revised the 2017 methodology based on a detailed review of the raw data from the 2015 RDR Index as well as consultations with stakeholders from civil society, academia, investors, and companies. - The 2018 RDR Index applied the same methodology to evaluate the same 22 companies as in the 2017 Index.
+This enabled us to produce comparative analyses of each company's performance and to track overall trends. - The 2019 RDR Index methodology introduced changes to two indicators in the Governance category.
+These revisions were aimed at introducing baseline standards for identifying and mitigating human rights risks associated with companies' use of algorithms and for their targeted advertising policies and practices.
+We also revised one indicator (Indicator G6) in order to strengthen and clarify our evaluation of company grievance and remedy mechanisms and procedures.
+In addition, the 2019 RDR Index expanded to include two new companies-Deutsche Telekom and Telenor-and five additional cloud services.